-Compassion is a necessary ingredient in engaged mindfulness; however, as with any concept, it’s susceptible to misunderstanding and manipulation.
+Compassion is a necessary ingredient in engaged mindfulness; however, as with any concept, it is susceptible to misunderstanding and manipulation.
 In previous posts we have discussed the difference between wise and unskillful compassion.
-Here I’d like to discuss a distortion of benevolence that’s becoming more apparent in our mainstream culture – one in which inequality and oppression are thinly veiled behind the language of compassion.
+Here I’d like to discuss distortions of benevolence that are becoming more apparent in our US mainstream culture – one in which fear, inequality, and oppression are thinly veiled behind the language of compassion.

 Just as with near enemies of mindfulness, if we are not truly aware of our internal landscape and underlying intentions, our baser instincts can take something beautiful and make it into a trojan horse, hiding (even from ourselves) our own ignorance, fears and aversions, or self-interested desires.
 When our true intentions are hidden or our vulnerable feelings are avoided, there is little opportunity for growth or new learning.
 We become instead trapped in a cycle of suffering of our own making.

-Though the distortions of compassion I am about to discuss exist in all spaces, they are frequently found among the power dominant groups in a society.
+In light of certain historical problems that have been highlighted in recent years, I also want to suggest some near enemies to compassion that are frequently found among the power dominant groups in a society.
 This is for a couple of reasons.
 One is because people in power or who are widely represented in a population are not required to look beyond our own experience – it often doesn’t even occur to us.
 Another reason is because these distortions subtly or not so subtly serve to reinforce and maintain power structures to the immediate benefit of groups in power.
 But, because we are interdependent, acting upon these distortions comes at a cost to us all in the long run.
 These “near enemies” of compassion tend to be couched in the language of absolutes, purport goodwill at their core, and ignore the complexities and nuances that permeate our existence.
 Here are some examples:

 Have you ever heard someone say they don’t see differences – that to them people are all the same, regardless of race, class, gender, etc.?
 While this sentiment seems lovely on the surface, it ignores many realities.
 A truly “difference blind” society would be one in which socially constructed distinctions among people and groups don’t impact their opportunities.
 Claiming we are all the same denies the disparities people contend with in their daily lives.
 While human beings indeed share more similarities than differences, we exist within a variety of contexts.
 We are raised with diverse beliefs and perspectives.
 We navigate a wide range of circumstances accessing varying levels and types of resources and facing a vast spectrum of challenges.
 Many times there is an unrecognized or unacknowledged desire to bypass painful realities – ignoring or denying differences means we don’t have to face them.
 If we assume that everyone’s experience is the same as our own, we are missing important information and our compassionate responses are likely to be misguided.
 True compassion is boundless and capable of holding it all.